Electrocompetent E. coli

 - For the TOP10 Electrocomp™ E. coli cells, the Ec l setting is fine.

 - After electroporation, add 500-1000 μl of SOC/LB to the cuvette to recover the cells.
+Doing this rapidly improves transformation efficiency.

 - Transfer the mixture to a 1.5 mL microcentrifuge tube.

-- Incubate for ~30-60 minutes at 37°C or other appropriate temperaturein a shaking incubator.
+- Incubate for ~30-60 minutes at 37°C or other appropriate temperature in a shaking incubator.

 - Be sure to place the tube on its side so the transformed cells will grow properly.

 - Plate the cells (~ 50 μl) on an LB plate containing the appropriate antibiotic.
+Pre-warming the plates improves plating efficiency.

 - Incubate overnight at 37°C or other appropriate temperature.